Laurie David: Activism

-Climate Change
+Climate change

 Laurie David has worked publicly on projects aimed at stopping climate change.
-She founded the Stop Global Warming Virtual March with Senator John McCain and Robert F. Kennedy, Jr. David has produced other projects to bring the issue of climate change into the mainstream popular culture, including the release of her first book, Stop Global Warming: The Solution Is You!, and the comedy special, Earth to America! for TBS, which aired on November 20, 2005.
+She founded the Stop Global Warming Virtual March with Robert F. Kennedy, Jr. and Senator John McCain.
+David has produced other projects to bring the issue of climate change into the mainstream popular culture, including the release of her first book, Stop Global Warming: The Solution Is You!, and the comedy special Earth to America!, which aired on TBS on November 20, 2005.

-Aside from the Academy Award-winning documentary An Inconvenient Truth, David produced HBO's Too Hot Not to Handle (a documentary on the effects of climate change in the United States), which aired on April 22, 2006.
-David appeared in Big Ideas for a Small Planet, an environmentalist documentary series on the Sundance Channel.
+Aside from the Academy Award-winning documentary An Inconvenient Truth, David produced HBO's Too Hot Not to Handle (a documentary on the effects of climate change in the U.S.), which aired on April 22, 2006.
+She appeared in Big Ideas for a Small Planet, an environmentalist documentary series on the Sundance Channel.

-In an interview with The Guardian in November 2006, David admitted that owning two homes on opposite sides of the country and flying in a private jet several times per year is at odds with her message to others.
-In the interview, she notes "Yes, I take a private plane on holiday a couple of times a year, and I feel horribly guilty about it.
+In a 2006 interview with The Guardian, David admitted that owning two homes on opposite sides of the country and flying in a private jet several times per year is at odds with her message: "Yes, I take a private plane on holiday a couple of times a year, and I feel horribly guilty about it.
 I probably shouldn't do it.
 But the truth is, I'm not perfect.
 This is not about perfection.
 I don't expect anybody else to be perfect either.
 That's what hurts the environmental movement – holding people to a standard they cannot meet.
 That just pushes people away."

-In 2005, and then again in 2009, David was cited by the Chilmark Conservation Commission for paving over protected wetland areas on her estate on Martha's Vineyard.

 Campaigns

-As a trustee of the Natural Resources Defense Council and a founding member of The Detroit Project, David has spearheaded numerous public education and action campaigns urging Congress and auto-makers to raise fuel efficiency standards and make higher mileage cars.
+As a trustee of the Natural Resources Defense Council and a founding member of The Detroit Project, David has spearheaded numerous public education and action campaigns urging Congress and automakers to raise fuel efficiency standards and make higher mileage cars.
 In January 2004, the NRDC opened the David Family Environmental Action Center.

 Awards

-In 2003, she was honored by the Riverkeeper organization.
+In 2003, David was honored by the Riverkeeper organization.
 She also received the Los Angeles-based Children's Nature Institute's Leaf Award in 2003 for her commitment to the environmental education of young children.

-In October 2006, David was featured in Glamour as one of its "Women of the Year".
-She received the Gracie Allen Award for Individual Achievement by the American Women in Radio & Television and the NRDC's 2006 Forces for Nature award for her work against global warming.
+In October 2006, Glamour featured David as one of its "Women of the Year".
+She received the Gracie Allen Award for Individual Achievement from American Women in Radio & Television and the NRDC's 2006 Forces for Nature award for her work against global warming.

-Laurie has received numerous other awards and honors, including the Producers Guild of America’s Stanley Kramer Award, a Humanitas Prize Special Award.
-Her environmental work has been honored with the National Audubon Society’s Rachel Carson Award, the Feminist Majority’s Eleanor Roosevelt Award, and Bette Midler’s Green Goddess Award in 2019.
+David has received numerous other awards and honors, including the Producers Guild of America's Stanley Kramer Award and a Humanitas Prize Special Award.
+Her environmental work has been honored with the National Audubon Society's Rachel Carson Award in 2007, the Feminist Majority's Eleanor Roosevelt Award, and Bette Midler's Green Goddess Award in 2019.